viebel/blog.klipse.tech/_posts/2016-08-07-almost-y-combinator-clojure.md

  19)
 ~~~

+As you can check, no mention of any names.

 At first, it feels like magic.

-Now, we are going to show in 4 steps how we could derive this piece of code.
+Now, we are going to show the 4 step process that leads to this wonderful piece of code.

+(We were inspired by this [long but awesome article](http://mvanier.livejournal.com/2897.html) by [Mike Vanier](http://users.cms.caltech.edu/~mvanier/).)

 ## The process